Fabien Tissot

-Fabien Tissot (born 14 November 1972) is a French former professional footballer who played as a forward.
+Fabien Tissot (born 14 November 1972) is a French football manager and former player who most recently managed SAS Épinal.

-During his playing career, Tissot made over 100 appearances in Ligue 2 for Nancy, Beauvais and Épinal.
+A forward, Tissot made over 100 appearances in Ligue 2 for Nancy, Beauvais and Épinal.
 He assisted Saint-Dizier for seven seasons between 2002 and 2009, and was the club's player-manager in the 2008–09 campaign.
 He has since gone on to manage Épinal, Progrès Niederkorn and Bourgoin-Jallieu.